 Rochford District is situated in South East Essex within a peninsula between the rivers Thames and Crouch and with the North Sea to the east.
 The south of the district adjoins the urban areas of Southend-on-Sea and Castle Point.
-Much of the district's 65 square miles is designated as green belt and there are many miles of attractive coastline and nationally important areas of salt marsh

-The largest town, Rayleigh and the other two main settlements of Rochford and Hockley have good rail connections to London and there is access to the A127 London-Southend Arterial Road and then to the A13 and M25.
+Much of the district's 65 square miles is designated as green belt and there are many miles of attractive coastline and nationally important areas of salt marsh The largest town, Rayleigh and the other two main settlements of Rochford and Hockley have good rail connections to London and there is access to the A127 London-Southend Arterial Road and then to the A13 and M25.
 London Southend Airport is primarily situated within the district and the airport and surrounding area are part of the Thames Gateway regeneration area.

-In the 2001 census Rochford District had a population of approximately 79,000 people.
-The Office For National Statistics (ONS) 2007 mid year population estimates showed Rochford District as having a population of 82,200.
+The District has a population of 79,000 people, predicted to grow to 80,300 by 2011.
 Compared to the East of England Rochford has fewer young children (0-4yrs), fewer young adults (19-31yrs) and overall more older adults (52-69) and marginally more older adults aged 80yrs and over.
 The population is among the older local populations in Britain and this is likely to increase with the over 65 population predicted to grow by 60% by 2029.
 There are some local variations in this pattern, with wards around Rochford town centre and to the north of the district recording older average ages than those along the west border.

-The black and minority ethnic (BME) population is relatively dispersed amongst the urban settlements.
 The estimated population by broad ethnic group, 2004

-Rochford

-White % 97.0 Mixed % 0.9 Asian or Asian British % 0.9 Black or Black British % 0.8 Chinese or Other % 0.5 Source ONS
+Rochford White % 97.0 Mixed % 0.9 Asian or Asian British % 0.9 Black or Black British % 0.8 Chinese or Other % 0.5 Source ONS